mongodb/specifications/source/max-staleness/max-staleness.rst

 Note that the secondary appears only 10 seconds stale at this moment, but the client adds heartbeatFrequencyMS, pessimistically assuming that the secondary will not replicate at all between now and the next check.
-If the current staleness plus heartbeatFrequencyMS is still less than maxStalenessMS, then we can safely read from the secondary from now until the next check.
+If the current staleness plus heartbeatFrequencyMS is still less than maxStalenessSeconds, then we can safely read from the secondary from now until the next check.

 The client re-checks P and S 10 seconds later, at time 70 by the client's clock.